Exploring the Limitations of Detecting Machine-Generated Text: Introduction

 \section{Introduction}

-Rapid advancements in large language models (LLMs) have enabled the generation of text that mimics human writing in coherence and style, which can be used for benign (e.g., presenting an e-mail draft) or for nefarious purposes (e.g., to generate misinformation at scale).
-To mitigate the risks of machine-generated text (MGT), the Natural Language Processing (NLP) community has devoted efforts to building detectors for MGT~\cite[e.g.,][]{wang-etal-2024-m4,Koike_Kaneko_Okazaki_2024, info14100522}.
-Such systems often achieve promising performance on in-domain datasets, but may not generalize to out-of-domain inputs~\cite{wang-etal-2024-m4}.
-This suggests that detectors may be more apt for detecting MGT with certain stylistic tendencies.
-Here, we investigate the limitations of two state-of-the-art MGT detection methods.
-Specifically, we compute linguistic features and readability measures to subsample evaluation datasets and we compare existing models' performance on these subsets.
+Recent developments for large language models (LLMs) have enabled the generation of text that mimics human writing in coherence and style, which can be used for benign (e.g., drafting an e-mail) or for nefarious (e.g., generating misinformation at scale) purposes.
+To mitigate the risks of machine-generated text (MGT), research has devoted efforts to building MGT detectors~\cite[e.g.,][]{wang-etal-2024-m4,Koike_Kaneko_Okazaki_2024, info14100522}.
+Such systems often achieve promising performance on in-domain datasets, but may not generalize to out-of-domain data~\cite{wang-etal-2024-m4}.
+This suggests that MGT detection systems may be more apt for some data than for others.
+Here, we audit two state-of-the-art MGT detection methods by subsampling their evaluation datasets using linguistic features and readability measures and compare model performances on these subsets.

+In an effort to investigate the limitations of MGT detectors, we evaluate the sensitivity of current detectors to stylistic variations and text complexity.
+Specifically, we examine two categories of detection systems trained on different domains, and categorize their test sets using linguistic features, and metrics for lexical composition, sophistication, and diversity, and readability.
+We then evaluate model performances on different ranges for each feature category and report performances for each subset.\looseness=-1

-We find that classifiers are highly sensitive to the distribution of certain word classes, e.g., verbs and adverbs, and to writing style, including average sentence length and readability.
-For instance, by controlling the ratio of adverbs in human-written and MGT, the performance for both classes drops substantially: from 0.4 to 0.0, and from 0.6 to 0.3, respectively.
-Analyzing the feature importance, we find that classifiers over-rely on surface-level artefacts (e.g., punctuation).
-Our findings indicate that while detectors may work well in certain domains, their performance could be over-estimated.
-Thus, we argue that we should be careful when including such tools in critical societal setups, such as plagiarism detection in education.
+We find that the classifiers are highly sensitive to the distribution of part-of-speech classes, e.g., adverbs, to stylistic features, e.g., average sentence length, and to surface-level artefacts, e.g., punctuation.
+For instance, we find that the F1-score of detectors drops from $0.4\rightarrow0.0$ and $0.6\rightarrow0.3$ for different ratios of adverbs in human-written and machine-generated text.
+Our findings suggest that performance of detectors across domains and styles is likely over-estimated.
+We therefore call for care in using such tools for critical societal functions, e.g., plagiarism detection in education, and recommend that future work attends to linguistic and stylistic artefacts in benchmark datasets.